 How do I get started forming my own discipleship embassy?

-The first step is to view the videos - Vision of KCI, Principles of Mentorship, Understanding The Power & Protection of Authority - found on “KCI Covering Inquire” page then submit the form located at the bottom of the page.
+The first step is to view the videos - Vision of KCI, Principles of Mentorship, Understanding The Power & Protection of Authority - found on “KCI Embassy” page then submit the form located at the bottom of the page.

 You will be contacted by the office and additional questions may be required to complete the submission process.
 A number of factors will be taken into consideration and may require further correspondence.

 Upon acceptance of your submission, the first step will be self-education.
 Our belief is that in order to properly disciple, one must first become a disciple.
 Becoming a KCI Head Ambassador is an individual and organic process and therefore takes time.
 As with Jesus, he had to submit, be taught and tested before being fully trust by God.
 At a time that is mutually convenient, a personal meeting with Trista will need to be scheduled.

 As part of your self-education, below is a list of material that you are required to read, view, and participate in.

 Re-Discovering the Kingdom Book (Expanded Edition) - Dr. Myles Munroe